 The 2022 budget for vanpool services is \$1.142 million.
-This program is comprised of three elements-the Vanpool Incentive Program (VIP) provides traditional commute vanpools, Advantage provides a transit alternative to individuals who commute on a regular basis to work sites or rehabilitative workshops, and the Employer Shuttle provides suburban employers a means to transport employees to and from nearby transit connections.
+This program is comprised of three elements-the Vanpool Incentive Program (VIP) provides traditional commute vanpools, the Advantage program provides a transit alternative to individuals who commute on a regular basis to worksites or rehabilitative workshops, and the Shuttle program provides suburban employers and qualifying not-for-profit human services organizations a means to transport employees and program participants to and from transit connections or worksites.
 Pace expects this program to have 319 vans in service in 2022.
 Further information can be found on pages 17 and 18.